Welcome to Costa Rica Adventure!

 And experience the importance of farming in the community while learning about Costa Rica’s most famous crop, coffee.

-Start: Juan Santamaría International Airport (SJO) -- San Jose, Costa Rica
+Start: Trip begins at Juan Santamaría International Airport (SJO) at 3:00 pm.

-Finish: Juan Santamaría International Airport (SJO) -- San Jose, Costa Rica
+Finish: Trip ends at Juan Santamaría International Airport (SJO) at 11:30 am.

 Airfare booking details will be sent after registration – please wait to book your flight until you receive further instructions.

-A reasonable level of fitness is required, as we’ll be biking, rappelling, and rafting for sustained periods of time through the jungles of Costa Rica.
+A reasonable level of fitness is required, as we’ll be walking, rappelling, and rafting for sustained periods of time through the jungles of Costa Rica.

 -Age requirement: 21+

 -Physical Rating: High physical activity.
-This trip is designed for an active lifestyle and includes hiking, rafting, rappelling, and mountain biking.
+This trip is designed for an active lifestyle and includes hiking, rafting, and rappelling.

 Travel connects us.
 Community keeps us connected.